puppetlabs/puppetserver/documentation/puppet_conf_setting_diffs.markdown

 Puppet settings, please note that this applies to these settings as well.

 Also, please note that these configuration differences also apply to the interpolation of the `confdir`, `codedir`, `vardir`, `rundir`, and `logdir` settings in your `puppet.conf` file.
 So, take the above example, wherein you set `master-code-dir` to `/etc/my-puppet-code-dir`.
-Since the
+Because the
 `basemodulepath` setting is by default `$codedir/modules:/opt/puppetlabs/puppet/modules`, then Puppet Server would use `/etc/my-puppet-code-dir/modules:/opt/puppetlabs/puppet/modules` for the value of the `basemodulepath` setting, whereas the `puppet module` tool would use
 `/etc/puppetlabs/code/modules:/opt/puppetlabs/puppet/modules` for the value of the `basemodulepath` setting.